devseed-ph/devseed.ph/index.md

 ### What kind of support can beneficiaries expect?

-* online mentorship + career advice from mentors in our Discord channel
+* access to a supportive community of mentors and fellow beneficiaries
-* an eager audience to get feedback on things they build
+* guidance, career advice, and an eager audience willing to offer feedback on cool things people are working on
-* form friendships with other beneficiaries - hungry and passionate people working together are a force to be reckoned with!
+* like-minded individuals - hungry and passionate people working together are a force to be reckoned with!
-* access to gig/job opportunities after they graduate through our mentors' networks
+* access to gigs/internships/job opportunities through our mentors' networks
+* extended support packages depending on the individual's circumstance